History of Falls Church: At the precipice

-The summer of 1861 was an exciting one for Falls Church by anyone's reckoning.
-Virginia was no longer in the Union, and all were nervous about what was to follow.
-Many local men enlisted in various Virginia military regiments, and left the area to join the growing Confederate army.
+In the summer of 1861, many local men enlisted in various Virginia military regiments and left the area to join the growing Confederate army.

 Northern commanders were certain the would-be Southern army would soon be vanquished, once and for all.
 Their theory was soon tested by the war's first massive engagement—at Manassas, Virginia, only 23 mi from Falls Church.
 As the battle wore on, the roar of the thundering cannon was clearly heard in Falls Church.
 Soon weary Union soldiers began passing through Falls Church, heading toward Washington.
 The few became many, and finally it was clear the Union army was in chaotic retreat from what was becoming a catastrophic loss to the south.

 Thousands of soldiers streamed through Falls Church, in a rush for the safety of Washington.
-The Confederate Army was close behind, and soon had occupied the village as well as the hills immediately to its east: Munson's and Upton's hills, with their views overlooking Washington, D.C. itself.
+The Confederate Army was close behind, and soon had occupied the village as well as the hills immediately to its east: Munson's and Upton's hills, with their views overlooking Washington, D.C., itself.

 During that summer Falls Church became regional Confederate headquarters—what is now the historic Lawton House, on Lawton Street, hosted General P.G.T.
 Beauregard, and others—as the Confederate government grappled with what to do next.
 Invade Washington from its powerful perch along the hills?

 Confederate regiments made incursions across what is now Arlington County as far as Ball's Crossroads—modern Ballston—and lethal firefights occurred constantly as the lines of the two armies became entangled.
 From Munson's Hill the Southerners could clearly see the U.S. Capitol, and much of the city, through their looking glasses (telescopes), and the broad, flat plain of Bailey's Crossroads became a "killing field" as sharpshooters killed anyone seen walking there.

 On September 28, 1861 this stage of events ended.
 Confederate troops withdrew quietly from Falls Church and its hills, retreating to the heights at Centreville, which they fortified.
 The Southern leadership decided an all-out attack on Washington would likely fail, given they had to cross the river bridges to do it.
 And staying in Falls Church seemed risky—their supply lines could easily be broken by the Union army if it launched pincer movements from Chain Bridge southward.
 Centreville, by contrast, was located adjacent to the interior of Virginia, with which it had excellent road and railroad connections.

 Union troops quickly reoccupied Munson's and Upton's hills, and much of Falls Church itself, although the village was never entirely brought under Union rule.